£475 for Shave Removal of one Mole (includes Analysis)

 A Benign Intradermal Naevus can be easily removed by a technique called Shave Removal.
 First, the area is cleaned with an antiseptic solution and the area injected with a local anaesthetic to make the mole and surrounding skin numb.
 Next, the mole is carefully sliced off level to the skin and gentle cautery is used to stop any small bleeding points.
 It usually takes around 10 - 14 days for the area to heal.

-However, some people may be more prone to scarring after a surgical procedure, depending on how well they heal, their lifestyle, the size of the original mole and its position on the face or neck.
-Possible complications of Shave Removal include a dipped-in scar which may look paler than the surrounding normal skin, a raised red scar, brown pigmentation in the scar or an irregular looking scar.
-The risk of developing one of these complications is increased when a large Benign Intradermal Naevus is removed.
+However, some people may be more prone to scarring after a surgical procedure, depending on how well they heal, their lifestyle, the size of the original mole and its position on the face.
+Possible complications of Shave Removal include a dipped-in scar which may look paler than the surrounding normal skin, a raised red scar, or an irregular looking scar.
+The risk of developing one of these complications increases when a larger Benign Intradermal Naevus is removed.
+Another possible complication of Shave Removal is the development of obvious dark pigmentation in the scar after removing a dark brown Benign Intradermal Naevus.

-For these reasons, Shave Removal is best suited for small Benign Intradermal Naevi that are 6mm or less in size to reduce the chance of a noticeable scar developing.
-Larger moles are best removed by Excision – where the mole is cut out with a scalpel blade and the area closed with stitches.
+For these reasons, Shave Removal is best suited for small Benign Intradermal Naevi that are 6mm or less in size, and are skin-coloured or pale brown.
+This reduces the chance of a noticeable scar developing after treatment.
+Larger moles, or dark-coloured moles, are best removed by Excision – where the mole is cut out with a scalpel blade and the area closed with stitches.
 Excision is not available at Stafford Skincare - Lichfield.

 A Consultation is required prior to any surgery, which includes examination of the mole with a Dermatoscope and a full discussion of the pros and cons of Shave Removal before signing Consent Forms for the procedure.